Brand Names: Advil PM, Advil PM Liqui-Gels, Ibuprofen PM, Motrin PM

 - enlarged prostate or problems with urination; or

 - if you take aspirin to prevent heart attack or stroke.

 Ask a doctor before using this medicine if you are pregnant or plan to become pregnant.
-Taking ibuprofen during the last 3 months of pregnancy may result in birth defects and prolonged labor and delivery.
+Taking ibuprofen during the last 20 weeks of pregnancy may result in serious kidney problems in the unborn baby.

 Ask a doctor before using this medicine if you are breastfeeding.

 How should I take diphenhydramine and ibuprofen?

 Use exactly as directed on the label, or as prescribed by your doctor.
 Use the lowest dose that is effective in treating your condition.